Book an appointment with a SAIT learning strategist

 The good news is that lots of great strategies exist to help fight procrastination and get your tasks done.
 Here are a few tips to get you started:

-Once you've created your plan and followed it (to the best you can), the final step in our process is to evaluate your progress.
+After following your plan, evaluate your progress.
 How did the plan go?
 Did you stick with it?
 Were there any trouble points which set you off track?